 Additionally, the plants’ sharp leaves make them unsuitable for indoor use or use in areas where unsuspecting people might come in contact with it frequently.

 Smaller Dwarf Pampas Grass Varieties

 If you don’t have a great deal of space and/or don’t want a plant that may take over your garden (or even your neighborhood) you may wish to look into sterile hybrid dwarf varieties.

-Dwarf pampas varieties are especially hardy and take up far less space than original Pampas Grass.
-The silvery white plumes are more of a deep, golden color making an especially nice counterpoint to showy shrubs, such as KnockOut Roses, Butterfly Bushes and other floral plants of a similar size.
+Each silvery-grey or white plume is more of a deep, golden color making an especially nice counterpoint to showy shrubs, such as highlighting Knockout Roses, Butterfly Bushes, and other floral plants of a similar size.

 When you have an established stand of this rugged ornamental grass, you are sure to find care and maintenance a breeze.
 It takes very little care.

 This will help protect the plant against shock caused by cold.
 If you live in an area that freezes, you may wish to wrap or cover your plants when the temperature drops below freezing.

 Remember that the leaves of this grass are literally blades.
-They are razor sharp and can inflict quite a bit of injury.
+They are razor-sharp and can inflict quite a bit of injury.
 Be sure to wear gloves and sturdy long sleeves to avoid being badly cut when pruning or otherwise handling these plants.

-Does Pampas Grass Need Lots Of Fertilizer?
+Pampas Grass Fertilizer – Does Cortaderia Selloana Need Lots Of Fertilizer?